They start asking:

-If you want to build muscle, you need to focus all your effort on setting personal bests on compound exercises in a wide variety of rep ranges (5-10 for upper body, 8-20 for lower body).
+If you want to build muscle, you need to focus all your effort on setting personal bests on compound exercises in a wide variety of rep ranges (6-20 reps).

 If you’re a woman who’s after bigger glutes and you deadlift 60kg for 8 reps, your number one focus should be on increasing that to 80kg for 8 reps